giovi321/HASwitchPlate/3D_Printable_Models/README.md

 # Redesigned horizontal version for usage in other countries with 503 electrical box
-See the folder "New version" for the correct files.
+See the folder "Horizontal version" for the correct files.
 All the rest stays the same.

 Printing: I have printed those with a resin printer, everything fits perfecly.
 However, I suggest to glue the cover to the face plate instead of using screws as it was originally designed for use with a filament printer and the screws might not fit using a resin printer.

 # Switch Plate model for single-gang workbox